 No list of the best cities to visit in England would be complete without including the capital!

-If London is your first UK destination you will find that a few days may not be enough to see and do everything you want.
-I recommend prioritising your must-sees and building your itinerary from there – you can find ideas to help you in my London Travel Planning Guide.
+If London is your first UK destination, you may find that a few days may not be enough to see and do everything you want.
+I recommend prioritising your must-sees and building your itinerary from there.
+You will find lots of London itinerary suggestions on the London Travel Planning website.

 What to see and do in London